LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Learn AI with Python, by Gaurav Leekha.

+* Essential Statistics for Non-STEM Data Analysts, by Rongpeng Li.

 Based on the course:

 * Python Statistics Essential Training, by Matt Harrison